 The main floor of the library was totally renovated in 2000 to upgrade facilities and technology, creating a modern learning resources facility.
-The Learning Assistance Lab on the second floor was renovated in the summer of 2005.
+The Learning Assistance Lab on the second floor was renovated in the summer of 2005 and was moved to Founders Hall in 2020.
 In 2009, technology upgrades were made to classrooms in the Campbell Learning Resources Center.
+In 2019, the Holladay Theater (formerly the Little Theater) was completely renovated adding state-of-the-art lighting and sound systems.